Henry Arundell: Bath Rugby

 In February 2025, Arundell signed for Bath ahead of the 2025–26 season.
 In September 2025, on his Prem debut for the club, he scored two tries in a 47–31 victory over Harlequins.
 The following week he scored a try on his home debut in a 28–16 victory over Sale Sharks.
+In November 2025, he scored the two tries including the winning score in a 36–29 victory away to Saracens.

 International career

 Arundell was highlighted as "one to watch" in the 2022 Six Nations Under 20s Championship, and was the competition's joint-top try scorer, scoring four.

 Before making his debut for the England senior side, Arundell was eligible to play for both Scotland and Wales through his ancestry as well as Cyprus through his birth.

 Arundell was named as an "apprentice player" in 's squad for their 2022 tour of Australia.
 He scored a try, from his first touch, on his debut on 2 July 2022, coming on from the bench.
 In 2022, he was nominated for Breakthrough Player of the Year before eventually losing out to Ange Capuozzo.

 He was named in England's 2023 Rugby World Cup squad on 7 August 2023, scoring a joint England record 5 tries on his World Cup debut against Chile on 23 September 2023 in a 71–0 win.

 In February 2025, having re-signed for an English club for the following season, he once again became eligible to play for the national team ahead of the 2025 summer tour of the United States and Argentina.
 In June 2025, having played his final game for Racing 92, he joined up with the England camp ahead of the summer tour.
 In November 2025, he scored a try from the bench on his first appearance since the 2023 Rugby World Cup during a 38–18 victory against Fiji in the 2025 Autumn Nations Series.

+In February 2026, he scored in a hattrick in the opening round of the 2026 Six Nations in a 48–7 victory against Wales.
+In the following game, he scored a try and received a yellow card for a cynical play before receiving another yellow card for a dangerous challenge in the air on Kyle Steyn, resulting in a 20-minute red card, during a defeat to Scotland.
+He avoided a suspension and was named in the starting lineup against Ireland in the following fixture.